elvisyung/Genetics-and-Geography-Miniproject/README.md

-# Genetics and Geography Miniproject
+# Genetics and Geography Miniproject (Self Directed)
 Mini-project bioinformatic project applying PCA on vcf files obtained through the international genome sample resource site.
 Furthermore, obtained population data to better visualise genes and geography.
-Visualisation of final graphs are present in google colab link.
+Visualisation of final graphs are presented in google colab.
+Miniproject was self directed and motivated, hopefully to engage in utilizing real world data to visualizea and apply concepts pertaining to bioinformatics/computational biology.

 Project was inspired by a Nature published article on understanding the genetic structure of human population by running PCA on genetic disease and geography data.
 Paper: https://www.nature.com/articles/nature07331